rsingh0706/Server/DNS_Servers/BIND/README.md

 };
 ```

-// Consider adding the 1918 zones here, if they are not used in your
+Consider adding the 1918 zones here, if they are not used in your
-// organization
+organization
-//include "/etc/bind/zones.rfc1918";
+include "/etc/bind/zones.rfc1918";

 ### Example of basic configuration in /etc/bind/named.conf.options